- Adding walnuts to your daily diet may lead to a significant boost in overall diet quality

 Two of my favorite nuts are macadamias and pecans, in large part because they’re high in healthy fats but relatively low in carbohydrates and protein, which most Americans consume in excess.

 However, you really can’t go wrong when eating a variety of nuts, assuming you eat them in moderation.
-Walnuts are another top choice that has been making headlines due to their numerous beneficial effects on health.
+Walnuts are another top choice that have been making headlines due to their numerous beneficial effects on health.

 Daily Walnuts May Improve Overall Diet Quality